Ethrogo/proGramble/MLB/docs/supported_props.md

   - target column: `walks`
   - training artifact workflow exists for pitcher-walk models
   - initial base features are defined from shared pitcher workload/context columns plus walk-specific rolling features
+  - Needs specific pick policy to be implemented

 `pitcher_walks` is not yet a full live-picks workflow.
 Training artifacts now have a dedicated module and artifact directory, but daily projections, live odds picks, and grading remain strikeout-specific.